 from Georgetown University in Washington, DC.
 For many

 years she taught German at the university level in the

 Washington, DC area, to military personnel, and to senior

 She was a speaker at the Smithsonian Institution and the Library of Congress in Washington, DC, and was interviewed by an international documentary cable network.

 Laughter Wasn't Rationed took more than ten years

 to write, and has enjoyed a tremendous word of mouth referral

-It is being used for world history courses at the college level.
+It has been used for world history courses at the college level.

 A long-time resident of the Washington, DC area (Northern VA), she moved to Medford, Oregon, in 2003 to be near her two daughters.
 It is there that she passed away in February 2014, one month shy of her 98th birthday.